maxibove13/rheos/README.md

 <br>

-Set of scripts to build one or several domains to simulate at CHAMAN LES flow solver, and visualize the results.
+Set of scripts to build a geometric domain to simulate at CHAMAN LES flow solver, and visualize the results.

 <br>